percona/everest-doc/docs/upgrade_with_cli.md

 Percona Everest regularly releases updates that contain bug fixes, security improvements, and other enhancements to improve the overall performance of your database.

-## Prerequisites
+## Before you upgrade

+note !!!
      Ensure that you have installed the latest version of the CLI.

+Percona Everest only supports upgrading by one version at a time.
+For example, you can upgrade from version 0.8 to version 0.9, or from version 0.9 to version 0.10.
+However, you cannot upgrade directly from version 0.8 to version 0.10.

 ## Upgrade